jaroslav-kubicek/blog/blog/2022-11-09-tilt-impressions.md

 ![Relay watch](/blog/tilt-impressions/disable-resource.png)

 There's one last thing we're missing a lot and that's the ability to execute commands in the pods directly from UI.
-Tilt shows pod ids conveniently but having such a possibility would mean that we no longer need to leave Web UI and switch back to the terminal to use kubectl exec command.
+Tilt shows pod ids conveniently but having such a possibility would mean that we no longer need to leave Web UI and switch back to the terminal to use `kubectl exec` command.

+These are some nitpicks that would deserve further improvements but running both backend services and local processes like Relay compiler above or unit tests in a single unified UI is a great step.

 ---